mhasan004/Play-Share-App/README.md

 * The login and register process is explained in the **APP SECURITY** section.
 * All server routes are protected.
 To make any requests to the server, the app will need to supply the valid encrypted access key in the **auth-app** header.
 This is the `APP_AUTH_KEY`.
 * To access the user or admin private routes, the client must supply the valid encrypted JWT token in the **auth-token** header.
 The JWT is unique for every user.
 JWT expire after one hour.
 * Users can make a posts, edit their own posts, delete a post, see all of their posts, and like other user's posts.
+User feed is currently in production.
 * Admin can see all user's posts, see only a specific user's posts, and delete one or many post by id.
 * Client side is currently being built with **React**.
 Here is a demo of the login page writen with Node & Express.
 I am currently converting it to React: